 Abdominoplasty (Tummy Tuck)

+A tummy tuck, or abdominoplasty, is a surgical procedure that improves abdominal contours by removing excess skin and fat while tightening the muscles.
 An abdominoplasty or ‘tummy tuck’ is an operation designed to reshape the entire abdomen.
 The modern tummy tuck removes excess skin, fat and tightens any loose musculature to create a flat tummy and svelte waistline.
 Liposuction is required in nearly all cases to add the finishing touches to your contour.

 A full tummy tuck targets both the lower and upper abdomen.
 The entire abdominal skin is re-draped and the abdominal wall musculature is tightened.
 The umbilicus (belly-button) is also moved into a more appropriate location.
 A mini tummy tuck is a smaller procedure which principally concentrates on tightening and reshaping the lower abdomen.